The Mantle of God: Dottie Manderson mysteries: Book 2.

 Dottie sat and gazed into space.
 She felt on the verge of tears, suddenly, and wanted so much to call him back.
 The front door banged.
 She heard the sound of his feet hurrying along the street.
 The room seemed full and highly charged, yet at the same time, strangely empty.

 Thanks for reading!
 I hope you enjoyed it and it has inspired you to buy.
 You can find some links below to eBooks.
-Also available in Paperback from Amazon and Barnes and Noble.
+Also available in Paperback from Amazon.